cadasiso/Engenharia-Software/RENDER_MIGRATION.md

 - Internal URLs provide better performance and don't count against bandwidth limits
 - **TypeScript Build Issues**: If you get TypeScript errors, the build now uses a relaxed config for production
 - **Root Directory**: Ensure Root Directory is set to `packages/backend` in Render settings
+- **Migration Issues**: If you get Prisma migration errors (P3009), the deployment uses `prisma db push` to avoid migration conflicts
+- **Database Reset**: If needed, you can reset the database from Render dashboard and redeploy

 ## Migration Checklist
 - [ ] PostgreSQL database created